Skip to main content Skip to footer

 CBS, the Royal Academy, the Alexandra Institute and LDC are investigating how the circular design principles of the future can meet new technology and support a sustainable scaling of the resale market.

-You can join the journey when we open up an exciting training course over four online meetings.
+You can join the journey by participating in online educational sessions.
 Here you get the latest knowledge from research, hear interesting cases and insight into how Blockchain, IoT, design principles and the resale market interact, and how your company gets started with the implementation.

 Project Leader